Clinical Mental Health Counseling

 Our clinical mental health counseling program offers the opportunity for students to access their courses in a variety of ways; we call this hybrid delivery which may be a combination of face-to-face, synchronous, and asynchronous virtual or online coursework.
 The program delivery in Springfield, Mass. is fully presented through face-to-face delivery.

-This program is available at our Springfield, Mass., Boston, Mass., Milwaukee, Wis., and Wilmington, Del. campuses.
+This program is available at our Springfield, Mass. and Boston, Mass. campuses.